Natalie Sakurai

 Bio

-Natalie Sakurai is best known for her kiln-formed glass and mixed media work that examines themes of isolation and connection.
+Natalie Sakurai is best known for her kiln-formed glass and mixed media work that examines themes of isolation and belonging.
 Whether it’s exploring the link between autism and social media, or the inherent biases through which we all view the world, her work reflects the complexity of social dynamics in the 21st century.